All Episodes

 It was interesting.

-Donald Trump came on the stage, probably by far the shortest speech he ever gave in his life, introduced her, walk back.
+Donald Trump came on the stage, probably by far the shortest speech he ever gave in his life, introduced her, walked back.

-It was a it was a pretty exciting moment being in the hall.
+It was a pretty exciting moment being in the hall.

-And well, and the way he came out, if you remember, because last night when I was on your your show with you, you you repeated the opening.
+Well, and the way he came out, if you remember, because last night when I was on your show with you, you repeated the opening.

-You're sort of coming out of the smoke almost like a rock star and just walking out, and people just began to notice you uh and he loved it.
+He's sort of coming out of the smoke almost like a rock star and just walking out and people just began to notice him.

 I mean, he loved that whole moment.